Schin-Date/Notes_on_RQFT_for_LEPS_TBS/README.md

-# Notes_on_RQFT_for_LEPS_TBS
+# RQFT Fundamentals
-Notes on relativistic quantum field theory for LEPS (Laser Electron Photon beamline at SPring-8) Theoretical Base Set
+Text on relativistic quantum field theory for graduate students in experimental hadron physics.